flutter/website/hot-reload.md

 be hot reloaded; for a list of changes that require a full restart, see [Understanding limitations](#understanding-limitations).
-1. If you're working in an IntelliJ IDE that supports Flutter's IDE tools, click the Hot Reload button on the toolbar:
+1. If you're working in an IntelliJ IDE that supports Flutter's IDE tools, either click the Hot Reload button on the toolbar:

 ![alt_text](/images/intellij/hot-reload.gif "image_tooltip")

+or select **File > Save All**.
 If you're running the app at the command line using `flutter run`, type `r` in the terminal window.

 After a successful hot reload operation, you'll see a message in the console similar to: